About the author

 ADRIAN TCHAIKOVSKY was born in Lincolnshire and studied zoology and psychology at Reading, before practising law in Leeds.
 He is a keen live role-player and occasional amateur actor and is trained in stage-fighting.
 His literary influences include Gene Wolfe, Mervyn Peake, China Miéville, Mary Gentle, Steven Erikson, Naomi Novak, Scott Lynch and Alan Campbell.

-War Master's Gate, the 9th book in the Shadows of the Apt series, is out now.
+Seal of the Worm, the 10th and last book in the Shadows of the Apt series, is out now.

 A full bibliography of long and short fiction can be found here.